--D The IRIS HIPPI board to test: /dev/hippi0, /dev/hippi1, etc..
-If not specified on the command line, the command uses maxsize
+-D The IRIS HIPPI board (unit) to test: /dev/hippi0, /dev/hippi1, etcetera.
+The unit number can be displayed with the hinv -d hippi command.
+If the board is not specified on the command line, the command uses /dev/hippi0.

-/dev/hippi0.